SamG101-Developer/SPP-Primer/Writerside/topics/1-2-Build-Tool.md

 #### `spp help`

 - Shows help for the entire build tool.
-- Shows a list of commands, and their descriptions.
+- Shows a list of commands and their descriptions.

 #### `spp version`